shuvro-baset/React_Js/ZTMReact.md

 `Context Data`
 - store data in a different places and pass it where we need. no need to props drilling.
+- context can be nested. in that case arranges it as parent and child.